RailsDomainModel/rails_domain_model/README.md

 ## Goal

-Make Bounded Contexts, Event Sourcing and CQRS available in a "conventions over configuation"-way.
+Make Bounded Contexts, Event Sourcing and CQRS available in a "convention over configuation"-way.

+## Why?

+Beacuse Ubiquitous Language!

+All the concepts and building blocks in RailsDomainModel will help you implement your business' Ubiquitous Language.

+It allows you to break free of the vocabulary used in controllers and models of Ruby On Rails.
+Those vocabularies are tied to HTTP/REST and databases respectively and you want to use the vocabulary used by your business.
+I.e. the Ubiquitous Language.

 ## Installation